COURSE POLICIES AND PROCEDURES: LAW STUDIES

 TEXTBOOK: Street Law: A Course in Practical Law.
 Seventh Edition, McGraw/Glencoe

-COURSE DESCRIPTION: Comprehensive Law Studies is a survey of various aspects of United States law and the American legal system.
-Topics to be addressed include the United States Constitution, First Amendment rights (speech, religion, press, assembly, and petition), the Second Amendment right to bear arms, and Fourth Amendment protection from unreasonable searches and seizures as it applies in today’s public schools (locker searches, drug-testing of athletes, use of drug-sniffing dogs).
-The course also includes units on Criminal Law and Criminal Procedure.
-Several landmark decisions of the United States Supreme Court will be discussed.
+COURSE DESCRIPTION: Law Studies is a survey of various aspects of United States law and the American legal system.
+Topics to be addressed include a brief history of law and legal codes, the United States Constitution, the court system, First Amendment rights (speech, religion, press, assembly, and petition), and Fourth Amendment protections from unreasonable searches and seizures as it applies in today’s public schools (locker searches, drug-testing of athletes, use of drug-sniffing dogs).
+The course also includes in-depth units on Criminal Law and Criminal Procedure.
+Several law-themed movies, documentaries and news reports will also be shown.

 - The following grading scale will apply to all assignments: